pantelis/turtlebot-maze/README.md

 Then, build the workspace.

 ```
-cd turtlebot_ws
+cd turtlebot3_ws
 colcon build
 ```

-NOTE: For best results, we recommend that you change your ROS Middleware (RMW) implementation to Cyclone DDS by following [these instructions](https://docs.ros.org/en/jazzy/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html).
+NOTE: For best results, we recommend that you change your ROS Middleware (RMW) implementation to Cyclone DDS by following [these instructions](https://docs.ros.org/en/humble/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html).

 ---